traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 <br>

-^ in this project i wanted the lights to be able to be changed by other people.
+^ in this project i wanted to explore reactions when people realize the lights can be change with a web app.

 ^ Gave talks about this project last year, check out link